sriramb12/contrail-rsi/README.md

 `      contrail-rsi/scripts/logging`

 ### Configuration:
-  RSI tool is highly configurable to get relevant information from the node of interest
+  contrail-rsi is highly extensible and configurable to get relevant information from the node of interest

 #### Node level RSI configuration:
   Please take a look at: